My-Infra-Repos/GithbActions-CI-CD-Terraform-ECR-docker-ECS-EFS/README.md

    b) terraform plan
    c) terraform apply
   ``sh
-   To destroy Please rund the following
+ 8. To destroy Please rund the following
+`sh
    d) terraform destroy
+`sh
 -------------------------------------------------------
 ### (C) Want to test it with your github account then
 ---------------------------------------------------